rainbowsend/SHTOOLS/src/cppdoc/the_cpp_interface.md

 * ` Eigen::Matrix<double,5,10,Eigen::ColMajor>; `
 * ...

-In the first four cases it is the users responsibillity to ensure column-major order.
+In the first four cases it is the users responsibility to ensure column-major order.

-Fortran arrays are passed by reference, thus in cpp we need to pass the adress of the first element of the data structure.
-Additionally, we need to provide the dimension of the corrsponding array.
+Fortran arrays are passed by reference, thus in cpp we need to pass the address of the first element of the data structure.
+Additionally, we need to provide the dimension of the corresponding array.
 This is done with additional arguments.
-For example, the subroutine/function `Curve2Mask` has four additional arguments (`dhgrid_d0`,`dhgrid_d1`,`profile_d0`,`profile_d1`) specifing the size of the arrays `dhgrid` and `profile`.
+For example, the subroutine/function `Curve2Mask` has four additional arguments (`dhgrid_d0`,`dhgrid_d1`,`profile_d0`,`profile_d1`) specifying the size of the arrays `dhgrid` and `profile`.

 ``` fortran
 subroutine Curve2Mask(dhgrid, n, sampling, profile, nprofile, NP, &